jai0651/time-tracker/electron-app/SCREENSHOT_FEATURE.md

 ### Automatic Screenshot Capture
 - Screenshots are taken automatically when a timer is started
 - Development interval: every 20 seconds (for testing)
-- Production interval: every 5 minutes
+- Production interval: every 5 minutes (configurable)
 - Screenshots are uploaded to the backend immediately after capture
 - Permission status is tracked and displayed to the user